TryGhost/Ghost/CONTRIBUTING.md

 <a name="pull-requests"></a>
 ### Submitting Pull Requests

 Pull requests are awesome.
-To make sure yours is accepted as quickly as possible, you should be sure to have read all the guidelines on:
+If you're looking to raise a PR for something which doesn't have an open issue, please think carefully about [raising an issue](#raising-issues) which your PR can close, especially if you're fixing a bug.
+This makes it more likely that there will be enough information available for your PR to be properly tested and merged.
+To make sure your PR is accepted as quickly as possible, you should be sure to have read all the guidelines on:

 * [code standards](https://github.com/TryGhost/Ghost/wiki/Code-standards)